Blogging For Your Business

-In this day and age, people often use Google, or some other search engine, to find what they’re looking for.
-The best way to make your site visible on these search engines is to have a well-made website that leverages the power Search Engine Optimization (SEO).
+People most often use Google, or some other search engine, to find what they’re looking for.
+The best way to make your site visible on these search engines is to have a well-designed, functional website that leverages the power Search Engine Optimization (SEO).

 The best way to get SEO on your site is to provide pertinent text (keywords or topics) in your site that visitors are looking for.
 That’s where your blog comes into play.
 As a small business, you should not discount the website blog by any means.
 It is an excellent way to achieve SEO success and enable your site to show up in search results.
 Your blog can also provide you and your company with authority.

 According to Hubspot, 60% of people read blogs more than once a week as a way to determine the company’s or individual’s authority in the industry.
 Blogging is still a very sound marketing strategy for companies of any size.
-If you have questions about any of the content discussed today, shoot me an email or contact me another way.
+If you have questions about any of the content discussed today, shoot me an email.
 I’m always happy to help!

 “It is better to fail in originality than to succeed in imitation.” – Herman Melville